AI for Logistics and Supply Chain in Switzerland: SME Guide 2026

 4. Customs Compliance and AI

 Switzerland is not in the EU.
-Every import/export requires specific customs documents (DV1 forms, EUR.1, pro forma invoices).
+Every import/export requires specific customs documents (DV1 forms, custom project scope pro forma invoices).
 AI can automate the generation of these documents, verify the consistency of customs codes (HS codes), and anticipate border clearance delays.

 5. Where to Start?